 We stayed 6 weeks.
 Our second time in Laos and we loved it even more than the first.

 Back to Bangkok by sleeper train again, then bus and ferry to Ko Samui and Ko Phangan.
 We stayed 6 weeks, mostly because of Chef’s emergency surgery and recovery.
 We had a wonderful time on Haad Salad beach and we’d love to go back.
+Update: Now, entering year 5, we’ve returned to Thailand many times and know the country well enough to put together comprehensive Thailand travel guides.

 A budget-friendly flight over the border to Kuala Lumpur to revisit our favourite hostel, then a bus south for Malacca and Legoland Malaysia before returning to KL and an ultra-cheap flight to London via Sri Lanka.